{/*

 3. Repurposing old blog posts into an infographic can be a great way to share information and create new content for your followers.

-4. Highlight products from your shop during major holidays like Christmas and Halloween to increase sales.
+4. Highlight products from your shop during significant holidays, such as Christmas and Halloween, to increase sales.

 5. Run contests where people vote for their favorite product in exchange for a discount coupon code or a gift card.